 Yes, this is named after the song by the Beatles that uses it (it can also be heard in “Dust in the Wind” by Kansas).
 The simplest way to explain this is once more to name the strings in the order in which they’re plucked.

 Here is the order in which you pluck the strings: one and six together, two, five, one, six, three (1+6-2-5-1-6-3).
 Which fingers you use is not of primary concern, but it’s essential, to get the motion right, that the first note and every second note after that be made with your thumb, which alternates between the three bass notes.

 Once you get this down you don’t have to be quite so strict about which strings you hit– the important thing is developing the ease with that up-down motion between your thumb and your fingers.

 Once you’ve grasped how to play these patterns you can start using chords, bringing in your Uberchord app to tweak your style until it’s clean.
 After that, you can work on playing with style and feeling to make your playing unforgettable.
 (For more on that check out our article 8 Enlightening Zen Teachings to Master the Art of Guitar).

-If you want to continue with fingerstyle guitar your next step will be to learn new patterns and how to combine them, as well as how to pick out the melody while you’re playing.
+If you want to continue with guitar fingerpicking for beginners your next step will be to learn new patterns and how to combine them, as well as how to pick out the melody while you’re playing.
 If you listen to great fingerpickers it will often sound as if two guitars are playing– one playing the melody and the other accompanying.
 It’s not as impossible as it sounds, and all it takes is dedication and practice.
 Keep at it, and don’t forget that we’re behind you!